The anomalous magnetic moment of the muon: status and perspectives: INTRODUCTION

 as compiled by the Muon $g-2$ Theory Initiative based on Refs.~\cite{\SMref}.
 If this uncertainty could be reduced to the same level as Eq.~\eqref{eq:exp}, the resulting sensitivity, $|a_\mu^\text{BSM}|\lesssim 20\times 10^{-11}$, would reach the benchmark~\eqref{naive_scaling} up to a factor of three.

-In this review, we focus on the experimental techniques and innovations that led to Eq.~\eqref{eq:exp}, reflecting the progression from the Brookhaven National Laboratory (BNL) to the FNAL experiment as summarized in Fig.~\ref{fig:world-average-pie-chart}(A), see Secs.~\ref{sec:exp} and~\ref{sec:FNAL}.
+In this review, we focus on the experimental techniques and innovations that led to Eq.~\eqref{eq:exp}.
+In particular, we focus on the evolution from the CERN $g-2$ experiment CERN-III to the Brookhaven National Laboratory (BNL) experiment BNL-E821 and then to the FNAL experiment FNAL-E989, as summarized in Fig.~\ref{fig:world-average-pie-chart}(A), see Secs.~\ref{sec:exp} and~\ref{sec:FNAL}.
 We then summarize the current status of the SM prediction leading to Eq.~\eqref{eq:SM}, see Sec.~\eqref{sec:SM_prediction}.
 In Sec.~\ref{sec:future}, we describe ongoing efforts to improve the SM prediction to try and match the experimental precision, and contemplate future experiments that could surpass the current $124\ppb$.